matrix-org/synapse/docs/admin_api/media_admin_api.md

 Where `room_id` is in the form of `!roomid12345:example.org`.

+Note that there is a legacy endpoint, `POST /_synapse/admin/v1/quarantine_media/<room_id >`, that operates the same.
+However, it is deprecated and may be removed in a future release.

 ## Quarantining all media of a user

 This API quarantines all *local* media that a *local* user has uploaded.
 That is to say, if